 Strand Road would have been widened to a two-lane dual carriageway with parking (D2) all the way to Dun Laoghaire.

 These days people tend to explain this study by talking about "motorways".
-At the time, Irish law made no provision for the existence of motorways - there weren't any.
-While engineers would have known what a motorway was (because they had them in Britain and elsewhere), there was no suggestion that this was what they were aiming for.
+At the time, Irish law made no provision for the existence of motorways - there weren't any to write about.
+While engineers would have known what a motorway was (having seen them in Britain and elsewhere), there was no suggestion that this was what they were aiming for.

 Having said that, a short section of the Canal Ring Road (what's now called Parnell Road) would have had wider lanes than the main section, and it would have been lower down than the surrounding roads.
-This leaves open the possibility that it was designed to be faster than the other roads - but to suggest anything else would be pure guesswork.
+Other sources (that I haven't been able to verify) report that several flyovers would have been provided.